-Students who want to apply for this course are required to have a basic understanding of music notation.
+Students who want to apply for this course are required to have a basic understanding of music notation, intervals and chords.
 All instrumentalists and vocalists are welcome.
 You will also be expected to complete an Individual Learning Plan to help support your progress.

 Teaching and Learning Methods

 You will learn through, practical activities, group exercises and peer assessment, listening and analysis, demonstration and discussion, use of supporting online materials, individual practice, use of ILT and continuous assessment.
 There is no homework associated with the sessions but please do discuss extension activities with your tutor.

 You will be continually assessed through your practical activities and will receive feedback in a variety of ways e.g. peer assessment, verbal and written feedback from your teacher.

 Upon successful completion of the course, you may be able to progress to accredited courses at Level 1, progress to our song writing and listening skills classes or even music production which is based on creating original music.